Kathmandu day tour – sightseeing in Kathmandu

-Five hrs cultural world heritage day tour in Kathmandu from 09:00 – 14:00 hrs
+Five hour cultural world heritage site guided day tour in Kathmandu

 Mountain Monarch has specially designed this Kathmandu day tour for those people who only have a very short time in Kathmandu to see its wonderful cultural world heritage sites.
 This is a guided sightseeing cultural day tour in Kathmandu where we have our experienced guide takes you around the world heritage sites to explore the sights and sounds of city’s wonders and to understand it in better way.